eleev/uicollectionview-layouts-kit/README.md

 ```

 ## Storyboard/Nib Setup
 Setting up the layouts via `Storyboard`/`Nib` is very easy as well.
-All you need to do is to the following:
+All you need to do is the following:

-1. Find your `Collection View` in visual editor
+1. Find your `Collection View` in Xcode's visual editor
 2. Select it
 3. Open `Attributes Inspector`
 4. Find and change UI menu called `Layout` to `Custom`